-- Eye problems.
-Serious eye problems include blurred vision, sudden decrease in vision with or without eye pain and redness, and a blockage of fluid that may cause increased pressure in the eye (secondary angle closure glaucoma).
-If left untreated, these can lead to permanent vision loss.
+- Serious eye problems, which may include blurred or sudden decrease in vision, eye pain and redness or a blockage of fluid that may cause increased pressure in the eye (secondary angle closure glaucoma).
+If left untreated, this can lead to permanent vision loss.

 - Decreased sweating and fever.
 People, especially children, should be watched for signs of decreased sweating and fever, especially in hot temperatures.
 Some people may need to be hospitalized for this condition.

-- Increased acid level in your blood (metabolic acidosis).
+- Increased acid level in the blood (metabolic acidosis). ).
 This may or may not cause symptoms.
 Symptoms may include feeling tired, decreased appetite, change in heartbeat, or trouble thinking clearly.
-If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, osteopenia), kidney stones, can slow the rate of growth in children, and may harm your baby if you are pregnant.
+If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, osteopenia), kidney stones, can slow the rate of growth in children, and may possibly harm the unborn child of pregnant patients.

 - High blood ammonia levels.
-High ammonia in the blood can affect mental activities, slow alertness, cause tiredness, or cause vomiting.
+High ammonia in the blood can affect mental activities, slow alertness and cause tiredness or vomiting.
 This can also happen when Qudexy XR is taken with a medicine called valproic acid (e.g., Depakene® and Depakote®).